pywbem/pywbem/docs/intro.rst

 Installing to OS-X
 ^^^^^^^^^^^^^^^^^^

+* Prerequisites:

+  - The Python environment into which you want to install must be the current Python environment, and must have at least the following Python packages
+    installed:

+    - setuptools
+    - wheel (<0.30.0 on Python 2.6)
+    - pip
+    - pbr

 * Download the ``pywbem_os_setup.sh`` script from one of these sources:

   - :download:`pywbem_os_setup.sh <../pywbem_os_setup.sh>` on this site